 - In case of meeting cancellations due to weather conditions, creates, and sends a broadcast email message to all members with email accounts.
 For those members without email accounts, the fan out chairperson ensures that these members are telephoned on a timely basis.

 - Information to be distributed by the fan out committee are such things as cancellation of meetings due to inclement weather, serious illnesses of guild members, death notices of guild members and other information as directed by the guild president.

 Everything on this monthly meeting table is free for the taking.
-The table itself may not be taken and must be nailed down securely.

 - This committee involves designating a table during each monthly meeting for members to place free items that other members are free to take.